Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Model Hamiltonian and Exciton Condensate

 \section{Model Hamiltonian and Exciton Condensate}

-We start with an electron-hole bilayer system confined in the $x$-$y$ plane in zero temperature limit, where the mean-field description is appropriate even in two dimensions.
+Consider the effective TCI electron-hole bilayer confined in the $x$-$y$ plane in zero temperature limit.
+Then the mean-field description is appropriate even in two dimensions.
 For convenience of discussion, here we consider a square lattice model.
 Furthermore, the continuous model can be obtained from the low-energy limit of the lattice model.
 The square lattice Hamiltonian is $\mathcal{H}$=$\sum_{p}(\mathcal{H}_{kin}^{(p)}$+$\mathcal{H}_{R}^{(p)} )$+$\mathcal{H}_{int}^{(e-h)}$: